gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

 -   Copy the high resolution image to a temporary location such as a folder on your desktop.
     Do not use a Dropbox folder because doing so will cause Dropbox to start syncing the generated tiles to the Dropbox cloud.
--   Run the `Zoomify Unlimited Converter.exe` program which is located in the
+-   Run the Zoomify desktop program
-    `Digital Archive SWHPL\Zoomify` Dropbox folder.
 -   Set:
     -	**_Output Path_**: `Same as input file`
     -	**_Output Format_**: `Zoomify folders`